modelica/fmi-standard.org/pages/faq.md

   Allow access to intermediate input and output values between communication time points from the FMU to disclose relevant subsystem behavior for analysis or advanced co-simulation master algorithms for enhanced numerical stability.

 - Source code FMUs:
-  Adding more information to the modelDescription.xml file to improve automatic import of source code FMUs.
+ provide a build description file to improve automatic import of source code FMUs.

 - Numeric Variable Types:
 Adds 8, 16, 32 and 64-bit signed and unsigned integer and single precision floating point variable types to improve efficiency and type safety when importing / exporting models from the embedded, control and automotive domains.

 - Extra directory:
 Adding a new folder in the ZIP Archive representing an FMU, providing addtional data to travel with the FMU which can be modified by different tools, allowing for layered standards

-In the unlikely event of unsolvable conflicts between features, the FMI Steering Committee might be forced to again remove or alter features during the merge-phase of all FCPs starting after the release of the Beta feature list.
-The FMI Steering Committee will make these FCPs available to interested parties on request once their maturity allows dissemination.

 ## What are the license and usage conditions for the FMI standard?